The FRC announced an Audit reform including the operational separation of the Big 4, but what does this mean?

 Changes in the way that processes work or controls are implemented could have serious consequences for your business in the future.
 Controls and authorisation processes might have been overridden.
 Segregation of duties that previously applied may have been put to one side.
 Day to day pressures and changes to established daily routines may mean business controls are not as robust now.
 This might open you up to trading and operational risks that might have serious implications.
 Is this a concern that you are starting to feel for your business?
 Have you already seen aspects of the visibility control of your business that have started to creep beyond that which makes you comfortable?

 Changing the way you work but not the control you have

-How you’re working today will mean you’ll now think of new ways of working tomorrow.
+How you’re working today will mean you’ll have to think of new ways of working tomorrow.
 Understanding the new norms and ensuring that you have reasonable levels of control and governance around these processes and activities will be important.

 Taking the time to think through: